Lilly Bits O' Heaven - Angelic Shichon Puppies

 The nice thing about our pellet training is that if you plan to train your puppy to go outside you have a very low investment going in to the short few months you will be using your litter training until you transition to outside.
 The pellets mark the spot outside beautifully when you begin your outdoor training.

-If you want to use a litter box over the long term, the pellets are great but you can transition your puppy to one of the artificial turf systems that we recommend.
-If you are going to use the litter box system you may want to bite the bullet and purchase a Rascal dog litter box, the big squirt size.
-It can be used with pellets and then transitioned to articial turf.
+If you want to use a litter box over the long term, the pellets are great but you can transition your puppy to one of the popular artificial turf systems.
+We have found that the Spotty Dog Training system works well with pellets and many of our families have had a smooth transition with this system and the initial investment is affordable.

 Litter Box Pellets